gojimmypi/wolfssh/examples/ESP8266-SSH-Server/README.md

 Alternatively, the code can be built via the [RTOS ESP-IDF for ESP8266](https://docs.espressif.com/projects/esp8266-rtos-sdk/en/latest/get-started/index.html)

+VisualGDB will typically use the `sdkconfig-debug` (and possibly `sdkconfig-release`), but the ESP-IDF commandline will use `sdkconfig`.

 ## ESP8266 Toolchain

 This section is only needed for users not using VisualGDB.
 Otherwise, see the [VisualGDB Tutorials](https://visualgdb.com/w/tutorials/tag/esp8266/).